 - What is the best strategy for mitigating resistance to change?

-- How can we translate our vision of the organization’s “end state” into a compelling story for change?
+- How can we translate our vision of the organization’s “end state” into a compelling story for the change?

-Questions about capabilities, processes, and systems:
+Questions about capabilities, processes, and systems

 - What is the best way to train employees to give them the skills they need to drive change?

-- Which new tools will be implemented?
+- Which new tools do staff need to utilize?

-Questions about planning and project implementation:
+Questions about planning and project implementation

 - Do we have change leaders and executive sponsors in place?